 The standard of care for a dentist or endodontist performing a root canal is to use a dental dam.
 The American Association of Endodontists has mandated that the use of a dental dam during root canal therapy is the standard of care.
 This means that if a dentist or endodontist does not use a dental dam during your root canal procedure they are negligent and in violation of the standard of care.

-As you can see from this picture, the dental dam makes it essentially impossible for a broken dental tool to fall into a patient’s mouth where it could be accidentally swallowed.
+The dental dam makes it essentially impossible for a broken dental tool to fall into a patient’s mouth where it could be accidentally swallowed.
 Dental dams are simple, easy to use and mandatory.

 Despite the ease with which a dental dam may be set up, many dental practitioners do not routinely use a dental dam during root canals and other endodontic work.
 The International Endodontic Journal reports that rubber dams are not used routinely by many dental practitioners for root canal treatment.
 This report revealed many unfounded reasons for its lack of use, including “concerns over patient acceptance, time required for application, cost of equipment and materials, insufficient training, difficulty in use and low treatment fees.”
 This report goes on to note that failure to use a rubber dam negatively influences the choice of root canal irrigant, has a negative impact on treatment outcome and places the patient at risk of swallowing or aspirating materials and instruments.